Inflectra/spira-documentation/docs/RemoteLaunch_User_Guide/BadBoy.md

-This section assumes that you already have a working installation of SpiraTest or SpiraTeam and have installed RemoteLaunch on the various test automation hosts following the instructions in Section 1 (above).
+This section assumes that you already have a working installation of SpiraTest or SpiraTeam and have installed RemoteLaunch on the various test automation hosts following the instructions in [RemoteLaunch Guide](../RemoteLaunch%20Guide/).
 Once those prerequisites are in place, please follow these steps:

 -   Download and extract the BadboyAutomationEngine.zip